 Pristiq (desvenlafaxine) is a type of antidepressant medication in the SNRI class (serotonin norepinephrine reuptake inhibitor).
 It is commonly prescribed to treat depression, anxiety, and panic disorders.
-Unfortunately, many people are concerned that using Pristiq during pregnancy may increase the risk of having a baby with a birth defect.
-Many women are now filing lawsuits alleging that the drug company failed to adequately warn about this risk.

 What is Pristiq?